Pwd9000-ML/blog-devto/posts/2022-GitHub-Function-CICD/GitHub-Function-CICD.md

 6. Select appropriate access rights: **Anonymous/Function/Admin** ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Function-CICD/assets/proj08.png)

-Once the above process has completed, notice that now we have a **C#** function app template in our folder **demofunc6144** we can straight away start working on.
-Because this is also in our local **git repository** we can ensure that our code is always managed through source control.
+Once the above process has completed, notice that now we have a **C#** function app template in our folder **demofunc6144** we can start working on straight away.
+Because this code is also now in our local **git repository** we can ensure that our code is always managed through source control.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Function-CICD/assets/proj09.png)